 We are extremely proud of our teaching teams in the Sixth Form.
 Our highly-qualified teachers have extensive experience of 16-19 study programmes and are passionate about the subjects they teach.
 Furthermore, our dedicated staff ensure that all students are challenged and make good progress in their studies.
 Student grades and attitude to learning are tracked via our Aiming High system of reporting, and parents/carers are regularly informed of progress.
-In order to offer a broad curriculum, some subjects may be offered as a blended learning programme, in conjunction with the other schools in the Areté Learning Trust.
+In orderto offer a broad curriculum, some subjects may be offered as a blended learning programme, in conjunction with the other schools in the Areté LearningTrust.

-This means that students are assured of in-depth knowledge and focussed skills, helping them to foster their ongoing development of independent learning.
+All of this means that students are assured of in-depth knowledge and focussed skills, helping them to foster their ongoing development of independentlearning.
 This is a vital life skill which will help to develop a strong work ethic in our young people to carry forward to their future careers.
-Through careful monitoring, evaluation and quality assurance, students receive targeted support and very effective teaching to enable them to make excellent progress.
+Through carefulmonitoring, evaluation and quality assurance, students receive targeted support and very effective teaching to enable them to make excellent progress.